By Raj Harripersad

 INPATIENT VS. OUTPATIENT (RESIDENTIAL) TREATMENT.

 Other than hormones, mental health disorders like Oppositional Defiant Disorder, Conduct Disorder, and substance abuse with comorbid learning disorders could also account for an out of control and aggressive son.
 Hormones are only part of the dilemma and education alone will not offer a solution, but it’s a first step.
 What to do if parenting skills or inpatient treatment is not working?
 In Outpatient services the patient or resident enters in the day, but go home at night, whereas, in inpatient facilities the patient or resident stays for a specified period that is usually long-term.

-As a result, residential long term services that focuses on assisting adolescent boys whom struggle with addictions, making productive choices or being unmanageable might be the best solution if parenting skills, therapy or outpatient services are not helpful.
+As a result, residential long term services that focuses on assisting adolescent boys whom struggle with life-controlling issues, making productive choices or being unmanageable might be the best solution if parenting skills, therapy or outpatient services are not helpful.
 So if the mom in question feels like she has done everything she can out of love and tried inpatient treatment options and it doesn’t work.
 Then, the option of residential long-term treatment could be the next step that provides hope and help for her son and family.

 Lisdahl, K. M., Gilbart, E. R., & Wright, N. E. (2013).
 Dare to Delay?: The Impacts of Adolescent Alcohol and Marijuana Use Onset on Cognition, Brain Structure and Function.
 Frontiers In Psychiatry, 42-62. doi:10.3389/fpsyt.2013.00053

 MY TEEN SON IS OUT OF CONTROL BUT HIS SISTER IS A PRINCESS.

 THE DISSIMILAR EFFECT OF HORMONES ON BOYS AND GIRLS DURING ADOLESCENCE.